Eric-McKinney/mint/log.md

 2. After many minutes of debugging, I identified the argument I forgot to update and updated 1 character to fix it LOL
     - Literally changed a 2 to a 1 and all is good now

+## October 8th, 2024

+Goals for today:

+- [x] Do some final manual testing of readline-support branch for different invocation methods
+- [x] Merge and close out readline-support branch
+- [x] Update wiki